crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ```

 As mentioned earlier, this approach is only effective for negative numbers when all of their upper bits are set to `1`, allowing us to overflow back into the positive domain.
-An alternative and more straightforward method would be to verify that all of the upper bits are equivalent to the sign bit.
+An alternative and more straightforward method would be to simply verify that all of the upper bits are equivalent to the sign bit for all integers.

 ```solidity
 function overflowInt64_3(int256 value) public pure returns (bool overflow) {